KarenChen96/Algorithm/com/cecilia/String/README.md

 ### Advanced Problems
-1. Shuffling: Move letters around (See Merge Sort Implementation class) 1.1 ABCD1234 -> A1B2C3D4
+1. Shuffling: Move letters around (See Merge Sort Implementation class)

+    1.1 ABCD1234 -> A1B2C3D4

     1.2 A1B2C3D4E5 -> ABCDE12345

     - Idea & Code is simple, but the logic of swapping values correctly is delicate.
     - The workflow is clear once really figured out the rule of partition. (我们始终遵循同一套计算mid的逻辑，因此可以确保左右部分需要的元素数量。)

 2. Permutation (use DFS)

 3. Decoding/Encoding aaaabcc -> a4b1c2
-    Notes:
+    - Notes:
         - Convert a int count to a char, do it correctly! --> (char) ('0' + count);

 4. Sliding windows using slow/fast pointers

-    4.1 Longest substring that contains only unique chars 4.2 Find all anagrams of a substring s2 in a long string s1
+    4.1 Longest substring that contains only unique chars

+    4.2 Find all anagrams of a substring s2 in a long string s1

     - A little trick here:
         - when move the right border, only need to consider match++ case;
-            - when move the left border, only need to consdier match-- case;
+        - when move the left border, only need to consider match-- case;
     - Underneath logic: ??? :question:

     4.3 Given a 0-1 array, you can flip at most k 0's to 1's.
 Please find the longest sub-array that consists of all 1's.
     - The given solution is really really elegant and concise! :heart_eyes:

 5. Matching (*, ?)